December 2nd, 2022 | Sterling

 From today’s top news stories to the current jobs landscape, background checks are a central part of the hiring process.
 At a time when the demand for more information about candidates continues to rise, employers are finding strong value in the content of the background screening results they receive.
 According to PBSA and HR.com’s 2021 industry survey report, Background Screening: Trends in the U.S. and Abroad, 93% of organizations around the world report conducting some type of background screening.

-Application, interview, and background screening processes vary at every company.
+Application, interview, and criminal background screening processes vary at every company.
 While each business is unique in its needs, technologies, and workflows, having a documented process and policy in place to make decisions about criminal record disqualifications will help you to remain consistent, fair, and compliant in your evaluation of prospective employees.

 Best Practices When Considering Candidates With a Criminal Record